pagkly/Zed/Investopedia3/How Variable Cost-Plus Pricing Works.md

 How Variable Cost-Plus Pricing Works
 ## What Is Variable Cost-Plus Pricing?

-Variable cost-plus pricing is a pricing method whereby the selling price is established by adding a [markup](https://www.investopedia.com/terms/m/markup.asp) to total [variable costs](https://www.investopedia.com/terms/v/variablecost.asp).
-The expectation is that the markup will contribute to meeting all or a part of the [fixed costs](https://www.investopedia.com/terms/f/fixedcost.asp) and yield some level of [profit](https://www.investopedia.com/terms/p/profit.asp).
-Variable cost-plus pricing is particularly useful in competitive scenarios, such as [contract bidding](https://www.investopedia.com/terms/c/competitivebid.asp), but it is not suitable in situations where fixed costs are a major component of total costs.
+Variable cost-plus pricing is a pricing method whereby the selling price is established by adding a [[markup]](https://www.investopedia.com/terms/m/markup.asp) to total [[variable costs]](https://www.investopedia.com/terms/v/variablecost.asp).
+The expectation is that the markup will contribute to meeting all or a part of the [[fixed costs]](https://www.investopedia.com/terms/f/fixedcost.asp) and yield some level of [[profit]](https://www.investopedia.com/terms/p/profit.asp).
+Variable cost-plus pricing is particularly useful in competitive scenarios, such as [[contract bidding]](https://www.investopedia.com/terms/c/competitivebid.asp), but it is not suitable in situations where fixed costs are a major component of total costs.

 Variable cost-plus pricing is not suitable for a company that has significant fixed costs or fixed costs that increase if more units are produced; any markup on the variable costs on top of the fixed costs per unit might result in an unsustainable price for the product.

 ## How Variable Cost-Plus Pricing Works

 Variable costs include direct labor, direct materials, and other expenses that change in proportion to production output.
-A firm employing the variable cost-plus pricing method would first calculate the [variable costs](https://www.investopedia.com/articles/stocks/06/opleverage.asp) per unit, then add a mark-up to cover fixed costs per unit and generate a targeted profit margin.
+A firm employing the variable cost-plus pricing method would first calculate the [[variable costs]](https://www.investopedia.com/articles/stocks/06/opleverage.asp) per unit, then add a mark-up to cover fixed costs per unit and generate a targeted profit margin.

 For example, assume that total variable costs for manufacturing one unit of a product are $10.
 The firm estimates that fixed costs per unit are $4.
 To cover the fixed costs and leave a profit per unit of $1, the firm would price the unit at $15.